holycattle/towerofgod/README.md

 towerofgod
 ==========

-A room-base roguelight game with procedurally generated levels.
+A room-based roguelight game with procedurally generated levels.
 Survive and climb the tower as high as you can.
 Each floor/level gets harder with more rooms and more enemies.

 #### Controls
 - left and right arrow keys to move around